 - Accessorize with any necessary tools for performance (safety pins, bobby pins, flashlight, etc.)

-- Turn off the costume shop radio and turn on the monitor in the shop and dressing rooms.
+- Turn off the costume shop radio and turn on the monitor in the shop.

 During the Show

 - The crew is responsible for ensuring that actors are wearing the right costume at the right time.
 Costumes should be in good repair and free of any lint/hanging threads, etc.

 - The wardrobe crew should be attentive to the show.

 - Dressers should be in place in advance of any quick changes.

 - Members of the crew are encouraged to clean up the costume shop, do any repairs on costume pieces that are not being worn, and make themselves available should anyone need assistance.

 - During down time members of the crew may read, do homework, or any other quiet activity in the shop.
 They should be able to drop this activity in a moment’s notice should someone be in need of assistance.